alepulver/game-catalog-builder/docs/how-it-works.md

 # How the enrichment works

-This project enriches a “personal catalog” CSV (from MyVideoGameList) with metadata from multiple providers, then merges everything into a single output CSV and generates a validation report.
+This project enriches a “personal catalog” CSV (from MyVideoGameList) with metadata from multiple providers, then merges everything into a single output CSV.

 ## Overview